 Sleigh Ride Christmas concert, St. John's, November 2019

 THE ORCHESTRA TODAY

 Our musical director and conductor today is Sara Young.
-The orchestra meets 2-3 times a month in Oxted, and plays around 3 concerts a year.
+The orchestra meets 2-3 times a month in or around Oxted, and plays around 2 or 3 concerts a year.
 Today, our members are a varied group, comprised of musicians of all levels from the surrounding North Downs region of Surrey, Kent, East & West Sussex, and South London.
 We include:

 Members who played their instruments in school 20 odd years ago and found them gathering dust in the attic – they used to be good, but are rusty;

 Musicians who have only had a few lessons but always wanted to play in an orchestra;

 Musicians looking to practice their second instrument;